thinkst/canarytools-docs/docs/console-settings/api.md

         description: A valid auth token
     response: JSON structure with result indicator.
   add:
-    name: Add an API token.
+    name: Add a Global API key
     url: /api/v1/token/add
     method: POST
-    description: Create a new API token.
+    description: Create a new Global API key.
     params:
       - name: auth_token
         required: true
         type: string
         description: A valid auth token
+      - name: auth_token_type
+        required: true
+        type: string
+        description: The type of auth token to created.
+Either 'admin' or 'read-only'.
+      - name: note
+        required: true
+        type: string
+        description: A note for the token on who/where it is used.
-    response: JSON structure with the new API token.
+    response: JSON structure with the new Global API key.
   download:
     name: Download the API Configuration File
     url: /api/v1/token/download